Mixturka/DockerLens/README.md

 - [How to Build and Run](#-how-to-build-and-run)

 ## 🔎 About
 **DockerLens** - monitoring tool designed to track running Docker containers by pinging them with defined intervals.
 It consists of three core services:

+### 🏗 Services
-- **RESTful Backend API** – Manages container data and provides endpoints for retrieving information.
+- **RESTful Backend API**(Go, PostgreSQL) – Manages container data and provides endpoints for retrieving and putting information.
-- **Pinger Service** – Continuously monitors Docker containers, tracking their status and IP addresses.
+- **Pinger Service**(Go) – Continuously monitors Docker containers, tracks their status and IP addresses and stores ping information in database via backend API.
-- **React Frontend** – Provides interface for visualizing container ping information in table format.
+- **React Frontend**(React + JS) – Fetches data from the backend and displays it in a table format (IP address, ping time, last successful attempt date, was ping successful) which is updated dynamically.

 ## 📋 Features
 ### 🚀 Continuous Container Monitoring